Arnotronix75/Brainf-k-Interpreter/README.md

 pip install time #even tho i think its included by default

-i dont think i have to tell you that you need to have a python interpreter installed. you can install it from the official python website (python.org) but pls check the install pip box in the installer
+i dont think i have to tell you that you need to have a python interpreter installed. you can install it from the official python website (python.org) but pls check the install pip box in the installer (if you are still on windows)

+on linux (even tho i think it comes preinstalled) you can use:

+sudo apt-get install python

+for arch:

+sudo pacman -S python